1. What are Acupuncture and TCM?

 Some people may be afraid of needles and assume that acupuncture is painful.
 Actually, most patients do not feel any pain, some even experience pleasurable or invigorating sensations as the needles work.
 The needles used for acupuncture are solid and extremely thin, much thinner than those used for injections or drawing blood.

 Pain is due to stagnation of qi and blood in an area, sometimes needling these areas can cause a pain reaction but this is momentary and will help the area to be less painful.
-In case of very sensitive patients, the needling can be adjusted by using smaller needles with more gentle stimulation.
+In the case of very sensitive patients, the needling can be adjusted by using smaller needles with more gentle stimulation.
 It is normal that a patient sometimes feels heaviness, aching or tingling around the site of the needle insertion.
 In general, most patients describe acupuncture as very relaxing and those with fear or pain to do with needling will be respected and helped to make the needling

 7. How many treatments do I need?